 - Serve the soup with some popovers or a quiche.

 - Carrots and potatoes give the soup a heavier consistency, which is more filling.
-Omit them, if you desire a lighter soup.
+Skip if you desire a lighter soup.